Economics is the study of how people choose to use resources.

 - Various other matters.

-Please see the CASL Advising and Records link above or speak to your Economics advisor for specifics.
+Please see the CASL Advising and Academic Success website or speak to your Economics advisor for specifics.

-Economics, through the College of Arts, Sciences and Letters (CASL), offers both cooperative education and internship opportunities for students to gain practical knowledge in their areas of study and improve their employment prospects upon graduation.
+Internship opportunities are available for students to gain practical knowledge in their areas of study and improve their employment prospects upon graduation.

 CASL offers non-paying, off-campus educational opportunities for academic credit in a number of disciplines.
 The Economics Internship, which appears in the course schedule as ECON 398, offers students field experiences with businesses, non-profit organizations and government agencies.
 The placement allows students to get hands-on experience applying the tools of economic analysis to specific job and project assignments.
 Student interns spend either 8 or 16 hours per week in unpaid work at their placement site, for which they earn either 3 or 6 academic credits.
 Only three credit hours may be used to satisfy the concentration requirements in economics.
 All interns are assigned to an economics faculty advisor.